Malta is a small archipelago in the Mediterranean, sitting in a sweet spot between Sicily and North Africa.

 Best Place to Visit in Marsaxlokk

-Located a 10-minute ride away from Marsaxlokk (or 20 minutes walk), St Peter’s Pool is a must-visit.
+Located a short 10-minute ride away from Marsaxlokk (or a 20 minute scenic walk), St Peter’s Pool is a must-visit.

 Tip: You can also ride up to St Peter’s Pool in a traditional Luzzu (boat) from Marsaxlokk.
 Also check out Kalanka Bay, a quieter and lesser-known bay on the way to St Peter’s Pool.

-Blue Grotto (Malta) is in Zurrieq, (South-West of the island) and one of the most beautiful (and famous) places in Malta.
-Blue Grotto is an absolute must-see no matter the time of the day.
-However, get there early (sunrise to midday) to see hypnotic magical hues.
+The iconic Blue Grotto is in Zurrieq, (South-West of the island) and one of the most beautiful places to visit in Malta.

-Fun fact for you: Blue Grotto is known in Maltese as Il-Hnejja and translates to “The Arch”. (another simple theme).
-However, Blue Grotto stuck after a British soldier compared the incredible blue hues seen here to Italy’s Blue Grotto (Grotta Azzurra).
+Fun fact for you: Blue Grotto is known in Maltese as Il-Hnejja and translates to “The Arch”.
+However, the name Blue Grotto stuck after a British soldier compared the blue hues seen here to Italy’s Blue Grotto (Grotta Azzurra).

 Walk Through the Historical Silent City of Mdina.

-Mdina is a former medieval capital of Malta and another popular (and beautiful place to visit).
-It is also known as the ‘Silent City’ because of the quiet and narrow streets.
+As mentioned Mdina was the former medieval capital of Malta and another popular (and beautiful place to visit).

 Taste the Delicacies at Fontanella Tea Garden

-Fontanella Tea Garden is one of the most popular cafes in Malta and therefore an absolute must after a great day exploring Mdina.
+Fontanella Tearooms is one of the most popular cafes in Malta and the perfect place for a pitstop after a day exploring Mdina.

-They serve a range of sweet and savoury dishes, but what they’re most renowned for is cake and not any old run of the mill cake.
+They serve a range of sweet and savoury dishes, but what they’re most renowned for is a cake filled with sugar, spices and all things nice.

 What could be nicer than sitting in an ancient silent city with a cup of coffee, tea (or even wine) and a slice of your favourite cake?

-The Gardens of Palazzo Parisio are considered one of the most beautiful and is likened to a mini Versailles.
+The serene gardens of Palazzo Parisio are considered one of the most peaceful and has been likened to a mini Versailles.

 Housing an orangery, fountain, grand statues, flowers and shrubs in a rainbow of colours.

 Head inside to explore the palace too!
 Palazzo Parisio is privately owned by the Scicluna family and dates back to the 17th century.
-You will find this absolute gem in Naxxar, Malta.
+You will find this slice of the Versailles in Naxxar, Malta.

 There are two restaurants inside.
-One is as casual (well, as enjoying high-tea in a palace can be), with the other offering fine dining.
+One is as casual (well, as enjoying high-tea in a palace can be), with the other fancier and offering fine dining.

-At 253 metres above sea level, Dingli Cliffs are the highest point of all the Maltese Archipelago.
+At 253 metres above sea level, Dingli Cliffs are the highest point of Malta.

 Out in the distance, you’ll see an enigmatic-looking islet jutting out of the Mediterranean Sea.

-That’s Filifla – a teeny uninhabited (and protected) islet.
+That’s Filifla – an uninhabited (and protected) islet.
 The islet is home to an endemic lizard as well as rare plants.

-Other Top Places to Watch Sunset in Malta (& Gozo)
+Other Chill Places to Visit For Sunset in Malta (& Gozo)